ZJU-CNLAB/US-Byte/README.md

 # US-Byte: An Efficient Communication Mechanism for Scheduling Unequal-sized Tensor Blocks in Distributed Deep Learning #
 ## Introduction ##
-This repository contains the codes of the US-Byte paper submitted to IEEE TPDS.
+This repository contains the codes of the US-Byte paper submitted to *IEEE TPDS*.
 US-Byte is a communication mechanism for scheduling unequal-sized tensor blocks implemented on the PyTorch framework.
 US-Byte outperforms the state-of-the-art communication scheduling mechanisms ByteScheduler and WFBP.
 <div align=center><img src="system%20architecture.png" width="500"/></div>

 ## Installation ##